 In order to support the industrial applications in the electrical and electronics industry, SORPAS® has special materials in the build-in material database including silver, copper alloys and nickel alloys, etc. To facilitate the simulation of miniaturized components, SORPAS® allows dimensions down to 0.1 microns (or 4 decimals for mm).

 Parallel gap welding is a resistance welding process for bonding two parts together by placing both electrodes against the same surface on just one part.
 Weld current flows from one electrode through the top part and partially into the bottom part before returning to the power supply via the second electrode.
-Parallel gap welding is mostly applied in manufacturing of battery packs, medical or automotive sensor wire to PCB, solar cells, hybrid or microwave circuitry, thin or thick film substrate and fine line printed circuit trace repair.
+Parallel gap welding is mostly applied in the manufacturing of battery packs, medical or automotive sensor wire to PCB, solar cells, hybrid or microwave circuitry, thin or thick film substrate, and fine line printed circuit trace repair.

 - Add slots to block the direct weld current path in the top part.

 - Add projections to localize the current through the desired path.

 Micro joining of a fork to a wire is common application in the electronics industry.
 The resistance heating caused by the current facilitates the closing of the fork around the wire due to softening of the material.
 At the same time, the induced temperature melts the polymer coating locally on the wire to create an electrical connection between the wire and the fork, while the polymer keeps the remaining wire isolated.